LibreDeck/LibreDeck-SDBridge/README.md

-# cheapdeck-bridge
+# LibreDeck-SDBridge
-Bridge between cheapdeck and computer, simulating a Stream Deck
+Bridge between LibreDeck and computer, simulating a Stream Deck